prakhart111/IPL-Dashboard/README.md

 https://prakhar-ipl-dashboard.netlify.app/

 ## Dependencies
+- tailwindcss, postcss, autoprefixer
+For using Tailwind CSS
 - @material-tailwind/react
 Used for ui components namely card components, sidebar, navbar with Tailwind and MaterialUI
 - chart.js